Nitrokey/nethsm/docs/system-design.md

 ![Encryption Architecture](EncryptionArchitecture.svg)

-The _Authentication Store_ and _Key Store_ are persisted to disk and their _contents_ are encrypted and authenticated using the so-called _Domain Key_.
+The _Authentication Store_,  _Key Store_ and _Namespace Store_ are persisted to disk and their _contents_ are encrypted and authenticated using the so-called _Domain Key_.
 Only the subject **S-Keyfender** has decrypted access to these stores.
 Note that, for the avoidance of doubt, _contents_ in this context refers to only the values of each key-value store, not the keys.

 The _Domain Key_ is stored in the _Domain Key Store_, and encrypted using AES256-GCM (i.e. AEAD) with the _Device Key_.

+The _Configuration Store_ contains global configurations shared across members of a cluster (e.g. the _Backup Key_) which are encrypted with the _Domain Key_.
+The other configurations are device-dependent (local) and encrypted with the _Device Key_ of the device owning them.

 The _Domain Key Store_ contains two "slots" for encrypted _Domain Keys_; which slot is used depends on whether or not the NetHSM is configured for _Unattended Boot_.
 Specifically, a _Provisioned_ NetHSM (via **S-Keyfender**) performs the following steps during boot to transition from the initial _Locked_ state into an _Operational_ state: